scionproto/scion/doc/pqa-beaconing.md

 Traditional algorithms have focussed on selecting paths with low hop count[2] or high diversity w.r.t. links travelled [3].
 The goal of either is to provide each AS with a high quality set of paths to every other AS, such that their target application can (hopefully) select one that suits its needs.

 Since service providers know which optimality criteria is required for each type of services (application) they provide, and they have customers all around world in all ISDs (and therefor core ASes), it is reaonable to let origin ASes to specify the optimality criteria of the path originating from them.

-## Considerations

-The final algorithm is the result of a set of considerations of the problem at hand.

 ### Path metrics